-I figured out it was the Dixie Stampede dinner and show in Branson, Missouri she was talking about and I decided it was probably something worth looking into.
+I figured out it was the Dixie Stampede Dinner and Show in Branson, Missouri that she was talking about.
+So I decided it was probably something worth looking into.
 Come to find out this dinner is served without an eating utensil and the famous soup is sipped from a cup.
-After a little investigating I came up with something quick and easy using some Zydeco Chop Chop and the Instant Pot, two of my favorite go-tos these days, but I’ll show you how it can be prepared if you don’t have these items on hand.
+After a little investigating I came up with something quick and easy using some Zydeco Chop Chop and the Instant Pot, two of my favorite go-to’s these days.
+I’ll show you also how it can be prepared if you don’t have these items on hand.

 3/4 cup butter

 4 cups water

 Turn on Instant Pot to saute’ setting.
 Melt butter in pot then add Chop Chop stirring for a minute or two.

 Stir in flour and allow it to cook for another minute then add chicken broth, water, sea salt, pepper, potatoes and carrots.
 Place lid on securely and set pot to manual for 15 minutes on high pressure.
 When pot beeps to signify soup is cooked let off pressure then open lid.
 The soup tends to settle on the bottom so be sure and stir well then add half and half stirring to incorporate well.
 Remove half of soup to be blended with a blender or immersion blender until smooth.